Last updated: April 4, 2021

 Why incorporate a holding company?

-Through a holding company, there are a variety of strategies that business owners can utilize to help limit liability risks, minimize taxes, and protect assets.
+Through incorporation of a holding company, there are a variety of strategies that business owners can utilize to help limit liability risks, minimize taxes, and protect assets.

 The following are 4 primary reasons to form a holding company: